SebLague/Chess-Challenge/README.md

 the items in `Application.Core.ChallengeController.CreatePlayer` such that the MyBot player spawns your bot.

+The token counter currently looks at MyBot only (sorry!).
+I therefore suggest developing the bot in the MyBot file until its at a finished state, then renaming it and adding it to the ELO pool when you want to try a new one out.

 * * *
 # Chess Coding Challenge (C#)